-The Last Straw on the Great Barrier Reef (GBR) is the Official Campaign © targeting plastic straws in venues around the GBR.
-We are working with Citizen’s of the GBR, and The Last Straw Australia to achieve our goal of making the GBR region plastic straw free and reducing plastic pollution entering the reef to preserve our marine ecosystems (and marine life) for future generations.
+The Last Straw on the GBR goal is making the GBR region plastic straw free and reduce plastic pollution entering the reef to preserve our marine ecosystems (and marine life) for future generations.
 At The Last Straw, we believe ‘there’s no excuse for single use,’ and that each and everyone of us have a social responsibility to protect our environment, which includes reducing our use of plastics.
 We encourage everyone to BYO straw, there are stainless steel, silicone, bamboo and even glass that are reusable these days.We are no longer taking registrations of venues who go plastic straw free in QLD as it is now law that plastic straws are banned*. *refer to QLD Government for further information.

 Plastic, PLA and Oxy straws are a major issue if they end up in the natural environment, whether it be waterways or the rainforest.
 These types of straws remain hard, rigid and impose a threat to marine life/wildlife if ingested.
 Similarly these types of straws require industrial facilities* for them to even begin to break down. *See our FAQs